CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 ![](img/run_msstats_workflow/msstats_workflow_file_input_fromdataset_step3.png)
 </center>

 Let's select the quantification files.
 For MaxQuant, two files should be selected : `evidence.txt` for `Features` and `proteinGroups.txt` for `Proteins`.
 Select both of them as below.
+Most data processing tools report one feature-leve quantified data, which is required for MSstats.
+It should be selected for `Feature` category.

 <center>
 ![](img/run_msstats_workflow/msstats_workflow_file_input_fromdataset_step4.png)